INFORMATION FOR TOWN FANS

 For those parking at Bedminster Cricket Club there is a bar offering food and drink for purchase.

 At the stadium itself, behind the Atyeo Stand (and away turnstiles) there is a dedicated Fan Village for away fans.
 This has food and drink available for purchase.

-There is a KFC (assuming they have resolved their chicken supply problems) close to the stadium.
-A bit further away, also just of the A3029 is a Sainsbury’s.
+There is a KFC close to the stadium.
+A bit further away, also just of the A3029, is a large Sainsbury’s supemarket.

 At the ground

 John Atyeo Statue